aymerick/kowa/themes/minimal/README.md

 `minimal` theme for kowa
 ========================

 Nothing fancy, just a bare theme.
+Mainly used for debug purpose.